Arsene Wenger refuses to confirm whether he'll shake hands with Chelsea boss Jose Mourinho ahead of Premier League clash

 Veteran goalkeeper Petr Cech will return to Stamford Bridge for the first time since leaving Chelsea earlier this summer.

-Community Shield victory against Mourinho's side will ease his nerves.
+But Wenger believes the 33-year-old's participation in Arsenal's 1-0 Community Shield victory against Mourinho's side will ease his nerves.

-added: 'It is always difficult to go back to your club and play but I
+He added: 'It is always difficult to go back to your club and play but I believe that he has fortunately handled that this season that is why I decided to play him as well in the Community Shield.

 'It is the first step that is important and he has dealt very well with it.'